Digital Himalaya: Films

 Digital Himalaya is continuously expanding its online collections to include both historical and contemporary film and video.
 Below is a list of films available through the project's archive:

 Journals of Himalayan Studies

-Digital Himalaya archives contain scanned copies of many journals, magazines and publications of Himalayan studies for free download.
+Digital Himalaya archives contain scanned copies of many journals, magazines, and publications of Himalayan studies for free download.
 Here is a list of available titles:

 Maps

 The web-based map collection includes:

-Music and Audio from the Himalayas
+Music and audio from the Himalayas

 The Digital Himalaya music and audio archive includes:

 Naga Videodisc

 The Naga Videodisc is a multimedia resource created by Alan Macfarlane at Cambridge University in the late 1980s.
 It includes a large amount of ethnographic material about Naga communities.
-With the support of Sarrah Harrison, the contents of the videodisc were converted into an online database that uses Bamboo as a retrieval system, with easily searchable XML files.
+With the support of Sarah Harrison, the contents of the videodisc were converted into an online database that uses Bamboo as a retrieval system, with easily searchable XML files.
 Some film clips can be downloaded directly from the Digital Himalaya page, but the full collection can be seen on the Shanti Database at the University of Virginia.